Zhaohq96/Deep_Catalog/README.md

 	-P: population size (int), it is ineffective when indicating a specific demographic model (default: 100000)
 	-s: the number of samples (int) (default: 50)
 	-n: the number of populations/simulations (int) (default: 1)
+	-E: the distribution of fitness effects (default: None)
 	-S: selection coefficient (float) (default: 0.5)
 	-t: the generation time of selective sweeps (int) (default: 1000)
 	-f: the minimum frequency at the end (float) (default: 1)